-Front, side, and side curtain air bags; ABS; traction and stability control; a tire-pressure monitoring system; and the City Safety crash-avoidance system are standard.
-Adaptive cruise control, a pedestrian-detection system, and blind-spot monitoring are optional.
+Front, side, and side curtain air bags; ABS; traction and stability control; roll stability control; and tire-pressure monitoring are standard.
+A blind-spot monitoring system is optional.